builtview/support-docs/docs/teams-and-projects/2creating-team.md

 5)	Add some tags to the team.

 Tags are an important aspect of creating a comprehensive and searchable photo record.
 We recommend creating up to 20 tags for users with folders.
-You can skip this stage and add tags later.
+You can skip this stage and add tags later, learn how in the [Creating tags](https://support.builtview.com/teams-and-projects/5creating-tags) article.

 <center>
 ![Step 5: Creating a team](../assets/teams-and-projects/creatingteam4.png)